 Olympic archery rules and regulations have since become a challenging and popular competitive sport.
 The specialist equipment for archery is minimal in most cases.

 The various types of archery bows and arrows can easily overwhelm beginners in the sport.
-You may also need to buy some protective gear and accessories besides your bow and arrow equipment.
+You may also need to buy some protective archery gear and accessories besides the bow and arrow equipment.

 An archery bow is a tool used for aiming and propelling an arrow towards the target.
 There are three common archery bow types: